9ins/TCPProxy/README.md

 ## Notification
 ---
 Currently, On working that TCPProxy management GUI is based on ReactJS.
+Improving management handling.
 To launch at Feb, 2021.

 ## Instroduction
 TCPProxy is Open Source Project that can contributes to relay TCP connection or being role of Stalend-Alone / HA / Load-Balanced Cluster Proxy Server.
 It is based on TCP Socket layer transportation which is usually used in most Application / Web / OS / Device of present day.